 iPhone:

-My cousin once disabled camera permissions while trying to save battery.
-Spent an hour confused before realizing.
+My cousin once turned off camera permissions to save battery life.
+I was confused for an hour before I figured it out.

 7. Try a Different Camera App

-Download Google Camera or Open Camera from Play Store.
+Get Open Camera or Google Camera from the Play Store.

 8. Boot into Safe Mode